Differential syntactic and semantic encoding in LLMs

 \section{Introduction}

-The massive success of LLMs has spurred wide interest in decoding where and how information is encoded in their high-dimensional representations, both to improve and better control AI systems \citep{Ferrando:etal:2024,Zhao:etal:2024}, and to address the fundamental scientific question of how high-dimensional, vector-based models store linguistic competence traditionally assumed to be symbolically represented \citep{Futrell:Mahowald:2025,Levy:etal:2025}.
-Two core aspects of this linguistic competence are \textit{syntax}, constituting the structural scaffolding of sentences, and \textit{semantics}, that is, the \textit{meaning} denoted by the sentences.
-While all linguists recognize the central role of syntax and semantics in language, there has been much disagreement about how strictly separated the two components are, with the generative tradition being associated with a strong stance on the autonomy of syntax \citep[e.g.,][]{Chomsky:1965,Chomsky:1986}, whereas functionalist approaches tend to regard the two components as strongly entangled \citep[e.g.,][]{Croft:Cruse:2004,Goldberg:2019}.
+The success of LLMs has spurred wide interest in decoding where and how information is stored in their high-dimensional representations, both to improve and better control AI systems \citep{Ferrando:etal:2024,Zhao:etal:2024}, and to address the fundamental scientific question of how high-dimensional, vector-based models store linguistic competence traditionally assumed to be symbolically represented \citep{Futrell:Mahowald:2025,Levy:etal:2025}.
+Two core aspects of linguistic competence are \textit{syntax}, pertaining to the structural scaffolding of sentences, and \textit{semantics}, that is, the \textit{meaning} denoted by the sentences.
+While all linguists recognize the central role of syntax and semantics in language, there has been much disagreement about how strictly separated the two components are, with the generative tradition being associated with a strong stance on the autonomy of syntax \citep[e.g.,][]{Chomsky:1965,Chomsky:1986}, whereas functionalist approaches regard the two components as strongly entangled \citep[e.g.,][]{Croft:Cruse:2004,Goldberg:2019}.